JoshOrndorff/LearnRholangByExample/01-SendingAndStandardOut/README.md

 ![Redo this diagram!](sendSyntax.png)

 We created the channel `result` on the first line of the program with `new result`.
 You'll create lots of channels as you learn rholang.
-We also gave our channel a special power by including `(rho:io:result)`.
-More on that later, but for now just know that you need that part in parentheses to make text actually appear on the screen.
+The first new channel defined will be returned as the result of an explore deploy.
+More on that later, but for now just know that you need that the first channel name will give you a result of an explore.
+For an actual deploy onto the blockchain the value retuned will be on a special deployId channel.

 ## Using other channels